uu-pes/zephyr_blinky_example/Readme.md

 ```

 where `ZEPHYR_PROJECT_DIR` is the directory of where you installed the Zephyr operating system.
-If successful, building will create a `build` folder where the application binary is in `build/zephyr/zephyr.uf2`.
+Once successful, building will create a `build` folder where the application binary is in `build/zephyr/zephyr.uf2`.

 ## Loading

-Loading the application onto the device can be done by connecting to the device via USB, with Bootsel pressed, then running:
+Loading the application onto the device can be done by connecting to the device via USB with Bootsel pressed, and then running:

 ```bash
 picotool load build/zephyr/zephyr.uf2